← Back to Blog

 Audit TrailLimitedComplete

-PCI DSS guidance notes that email is only acceptable if data is strongly encrypted before sending and keys are shared separately8.
+PCI DSS says email is only acceptable if data is strongly encrypted before sending and keys are shared separately8.

 Security & Trust: How We Protect Your Secrets